Mon - Fri: 8:00 am - 5:00 pm | 990 Criss Circle, Elk Grove Village, IL 60007

 Our electronic access control systems experts have put up the best tips to manage access controls of your facilities for you.
 Read more in this article!

-Locks and keys are outdated; electronic access control systems are a more convenient way to manage access for any type of business.
-Fob access or key card entry systems are more secure than the traditional lock and key system.
+Locks and keys are outdated; electronic access control systems and keyless entry systems offer better ways to manage any business's access.
+Key fob door entry systems or key card entry systems are more secure than traditional lock and key systems.

-They have advantages and disadvantages, and we will examine them thoroughly to guide you on which to choose.
-In Chicago, electronic access control systems experts are ready to help you find the best way to manage access controls of your facilities.
+Like all things, they have advantages and disadvantages, but our Chicago electronic access control systems experts are ready to help you find the best option to manage access controls of your facilities.

-Card access systems are keyless access control systems that use a key card or a key fob to unlock electrically powered doors.
-They are typically used in hotels, apartment buildings, office buildings, hospitals, and other commercial facilities.
+Card access systems key card or a key fob to unlock electrically powered doors.
+They are typically used in hotels, apartment buildings, offices, hospitals, and other commercial facilities.

 A key card entry system uses a card that is either tapped onto a reader or swiped through a reader to authenticate the credentials and allow access.

-A key fob system works much like a key card system, but it uses wireless technology to communicate information to a reader in a touchless way to grant access.
+A key fob entry system for buildings works much like a key card system, but it uses wireless technology to communicate information to a reader in a touchless way to grant access.

-Key card and fob access control systems promote convenience and safety, whether they are being used for apartments, offices, hospitals, or any other type of property that requires a certain level of privacy.
+Key card systems promote convenience and safety, whether used for apartments, offices, hospitals, or any other type of property requiring a certain level of privacy.

-Key fob systems work much in the same way.
-Still, they are touchless systems that use RFID (radio frequency identification) and wireless technology to communicate the information from the card to the reader.
-A key fob entry system is a short-range key that sends signals to a reader within short distances.
+Commercial key fob door entry systems work much in the same way.
+They are touchless systems that use RFID (radio frequency identification) and wireless technology to communicate the information from the card to the reader.
+A key fob door entry system has a short-range key that sends signals to a reader within short distances.